Groton School: Sports

 Photo of the 1894 football team, captained by Percy Haughton.

 The Groton football team has produced three national championship-winning college football coaches, including four-time champion Percy Haughton, and four members of the College Football Hall of Fame.
 In 1905, when several colleges (including Stanford, California, Northwestern, and Duke) dropped football citing player safety, Endicott Peabody persuaded Theodore Roosevelt to push the remaining colleges to make the game safer by reforming the rules of football; this resulted in the legalization of the forward pass, the rule requiring 10 yards for a first down, and the creation of the neutral zone.
 The Groton football team won the ISL championship in 1997.
-Caleb Coleman '20, Robert Long '21, and Wilson Thors '21 are currently playing college football.

 Photo of the 1912 ice hockey team, captained by sixth former Hasper (4th from right) and 1913 captain Taylor (2nd from right).

 The Groton boys' crew has won nine New England championships and has produced five Olympic gold medalists (Frederick Sheffield '20, Howard T. "Ox" Kingsbury '22, Donald Beer '53, Charles Grimes '53, and Emory Clark '56) one Olympic silver medalist (Seymour "Sy" Cromwell '52), one Olympic bronze medalist (Ted Patton '84) and thirteen Olympic rowers overall (James Lawrence, Jr '25, Lawrence Terry '18, John Parker '85, Henry Nuzum '95, Liane Malcos '96 and Alex Karwoski '08).
 The younger Groton girls' crew has won four New England championships and has produced world champion Liane Malcos '96.
 Both teams send crews to the Henley Royal Regatta and Henley Women's Regatta with some regularity.

 The Groton girls' tennis team won the ISL championship in 2023 and 2024.
 The Groton boys' tennis team won the ISL championship in 2018 and 2022.
 Both the Groton girls' and boys' squash teams won the 2020 U.S. high school team division three national championship.
+The Groton girls' Hockey team won the 2026 New England Preparatory School Athletic Council (NEPSAC) Girls' Ice Hockey Tournament Dorothy Howard Small school bracket.